-Both the ten-year goals and the three-year plans will be continuously monitored.
+Both the ten-year goals and three-year plans are continuously monitored.
 Every year the trustees will act on the three-year directions and steps.
 Every three years they will act on the ten-year goals.
 Three-year timeline for trustee action: